nacht-falter/sonic-explorers/README.md

 - [Neovim](https://neovim.io/) was used for writing code.
 - [Pixelmator Pro](https://www.pixelmator.com/pro/) and [GIMP](https://www.gimp.org/) were used for image editing.
 - https://derlin.github.io/bitdowntoc/ has been used to create the [table of contents](#table-of-contents) in this README.
+- [Chrome Lighthouse](https://developer.chrome.com/docs/lighthouse/) was used to test the performance of the deployed website.

 ## Testing